bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/division-raw-production.md

 ## Definition

 Each industry requires different input materials.
 Each required material has its own coefficient.
-This value is not the same as boost material's coefficient.
-They are different things.
+This value is not the same as the boost material coefficient; they are different things.
 For example:

 - Agriculture: { Water: 0.5, Chemicals: 0.2 }
 - Chemical: { Plants: 1, Water: 0.5 }